Topological generation of special linear groups: Introduction and statement of results

+In Section 5, we use Theorem 1.1 to establish related bounds for algebraic groups, as opposed to their Lie algebras.
+Let $G=SL_n(k)$ where $k$ is an algebraically closed field of arbitrary characteristic, and let $V$ be a finite dimensional rational $kG$-module such that $V^G=0$.
+(Note in particular we are not assuming that $V$ is irreducible).
+In this context, we show a generic stabilizer $G_v$ of $G$ is trivial as a group whenever $\dim V>\alpha$.
+Interestingly this bound $\alpha$ is the same one obtained for the corresponding Lie algebra $\mathfrak{sl}_n(k)$ in \cite{garibaldi}.

+Furthermore, our result relates to a generic stabilizer being trivial as a group scheme.
+To establish this fact it suffices to show the group stabilizer is generically trivial, and the generic Lie algebra annihilator is zero.
+(In characteristic zero, it suffices to show the group stabilizer is generically trivial.)
+Our result is as follows.

+\begin{theorem} Let $G=SL_n(k)$, where $n\geq3$ and $k$ is an algebraically closed field.
+Assume $V$ is a finite dimensional rational $kG$-module such that $V^G=0$.
+If $\dim V> \frac{9}{4} n^2$, then a generic stabilizer is trivial. \end{theorem}

+The bound in Theorem 1.3 is close to best possible.
+For instance, if $V = {\rm Sym}^2(W) \oplus {\rm Sym}^2(W)$, where $W$ is the natural module for $G$, then $\dim V = n(n+1)$ and a generic stabilizer (in characteristic $p\ne 2$) is a nontrivial elementary abelian group.
+The generic stabilizer is the generic intersection of the individual generic stabilizers, which are centralizers of graph automorphisms of order 2 inverting a maximal torus of $G$.
+It follows the generic stabilizer is a nontrivial elementary abelian 2-group contained in the maximal torus $T$ of $G$ inverted by both of these involutions (see \cite{burness2}, Lemma 3.6).

+Note in the above example that the module $V$ is reducible.
+It appears that examples where $\dim V> n^2$ and a generic stabilizer is nontrivial arise only when $V$ is reducible.
+However when $V$ is irreducible, there are still instances where $\dim V < \frac{9}{4} n^2$ and a generic stabilizer is nontrivial.
+For example, if $G=SL_9(k)$ and $V=\wedge^3(W)$ where $W$ the natural module for $G$.
+Then $\dim V=84\leq \frac{9}{4}\cdot 9^2$, and a generic stabilizer (in characteristic $p\ne 3$) is a nontrivial elementary abelian group.
+See Table 1 of \cite{guralnick2} for this and other examples. \\ \\

-In Section 4, we use topological generation to establish a new bound $\alpha$ on the dimension $V$ such that a generic stabilizer is trivial whenever dim $V>\alpha$.
-This bound holds in arbitrary characteristic. \begin{corollary}[Bounds on generic stabilizers of linear groups] Let $G=SL_n(k)$ be an algebraic group with $k$ an algebraically closed field.
-Assume $V$ is a linear $G$-variety such that $V^G=0$.
-If dim $V> \frac{9}{4} n^2$, then a generic stabilizer is trivial. \end{corollary} \ \\ A second application of topological generation concerns a classical group-theoretic problem: the random generation of finite simple groups.
-The following questions date back to the 19th century: \begin{itemize} \item[$(i)$] does the probability that two random elements of $\mathrm{Alt}_n$ generate $\mathrm{Alt}_n$ tend to 1 as $n\rightarrow\infty?$
+A second application of our main theorem concerns a classical group-theoretic problem: the random generation of finite simple groups.
+The following two questions date back to the 19th century: \begin{itemize} \item[$(i)$] does the probability that two random elements of $\mathrm{Alt}_n$ generate $\mathrm{Alt}_n$ tend to 1 as $n\rightarrow\infty?$